Initial Author of this Specification was Ian Hickson, Google Inc., with the following copyright statement:

 If the connection's RTCPeerConnection

-signalingState is closed
+signalingState is closed, abort these

 steps.